fbpx

 Resorts and ski areas you may visit during your trip include Moiwa, Rusutsu, Kiroro, Kokusai, Teine, Furano, Kamui, Tomamu, Sahoro, Asahidake, Pippu & Kurodake

 This lift-assisted ski trip is suitable for skiers and snowboarders who are comfortable skiing all red/black runs in resorts (Europe/North America), and have some powder skiing experience.
-Your group of up to 6 will be allocated by ability, fitness and confidence, so you can get the most out of this experience.

 1. Warm and waterproof clothing: This includes a ski jacket, pants, gloves, and a hat.
 Layers are also important for regulating your body temperature.